 - Place the yeast and sugar in a measuring jug and mix with 50 ml/2 fl oz/4 tbsp of the water.
 Leave the yeast mixture in a warm place for 15 minutes or until frothy.

 - Mix both of the flours with the salt and make a well in the center.
 Add the oil, the yeast mixture, and the remaining water.
 Using a wooden spoon, mix to form a dough.

 - Turn the dough out onto a floured surface and knead for 4-5 minutes or until smooth.

 - Return the dough to the bowl, cover with an oiled sheet of cling film (plastic wrap) and leave to rise for 30 minutes or until doubled in size.

 - Remove the dough from the bowl.
 Knead the dough for 2 minutes.
 Using a rolling pin, roll out the dough to form a long oval shape, then place it on an oiled baking tray (cookie sheet), pushing out the edges until even.
 The dough should be no more than 6 mm/¼ inches thick because it will rise during cooking.

 - To make the topping, place the pumpkin in a shallow roasting tin (pan).
 Drizzle with the olive oil cook under a preheated grill (broiler) for 20 minutes or until soft and lightly golden.

 - Top the dough with the pear and the pumpkin, brushing with the oil from the tin (pan).
 Sprinkle over the Gorgonzola.
-Bake in a preheated oven, at 200 C/ 400 F/ Gas Mark 6 for 15 minutes or until the base is golden.
+Bake in a preheated toaster oven air fryer combo, at 200 C/ 400 F/ Gas Mark 6 for 15 minutes or until the base is golden.
 Garnish with a sprig of rosemary

 - Begin ½ hour ahead or early in the day